Seahouses & North Sunderland

-Newly opened in North Sunderland (and just round the corner from our 5 cottages there; Sandpiper, Longstone, Cobblestone, The Gin Gan and Cuthbert’s Cottage) is Longstone House Hotel with it’s lovely bar, restaurant and beer garden.
+Situated in North Sunderland is Longstone House Hotel with it’s lovely bar, restaurant and beer garden.
 The beer garden and bar is dog friendly and you can still choose the restaurant menu if your dog is joining you too.
 They’re open every evening and for Sunday lunch too.

-The food reviews have been fantastic for the restaurant and they have a great selection of fine wine and local ale.
+The food reviews are fantastic for the restaurant and they have a great selection of fine wine and local ale.
 Visit Longstone House to see the menu online or tel: 01665 721202

 Meaning ‘together’ in Italian, Insieme is a gorgeous family-ran Italian restaurant in the heart of Seahouses.